Forbidding the subdivided claw as a subgraph or a minor: . numbers, pathwidth, and growth constants

+\begin{conjecture} If $T$ is a $k$-vertex tree and $n \ge k \ge 2$, then the number of edges in an $n$-vertex graph that does not have $T$ as a topological minor (i.e., does not contain a subdivision of $T$ as a subgraph) is at most $(k-2)n/2$. \end{conjecture}

+\cref{conj:esminor,conj:estopminor} have the same sharpness examples as the \erdos.-\sos.
+Conjecture, namely graphs with all components isomorphic to $K_{k-1}$.
+As far as we are aware, the best upper bound on the number of edges of an $n$-vertex graph without an arbitrary $k$-vertex tree $T$ as a subgraph (with $n \ge k \ge 2$) is $(k-2)n$, twice the conjectured bound.
+If a graph has more edges than this, then it has average degree greater than $2(k-2)$, which means it has a subgraph with minimum degree greater than $k-2$ (repeatedly delete vertices of degree at most $k-2$), and hence at least $k-1$.
+A copy of $T$ can then be found using a greedy argument.
+However, \cref{thm:pwnm2} gives a slightly better upper bound for \cref{conj:esminor}.
+It is well known that an $n$-vertex graph with treewidth (or pathwidth) at most $w$ and $n \ge w$ has at most $wn-\binom{w+1}{2}$ edges (the number of edges in a $w$-tree with $n$ vertices), which with $w=k-2$ gives a bound of $(k-2)n - \binom{k-1}{2}$ edges for $n \ge k$.

+We note that Havet, Reed, Stein, and Wood \cite{HRSW20} have proposed a variant of the \erdos.-\sos.
+Conjecture, which also has natural weakenings for minors and topological minors.

+In \cite{dhjmmw-excludedtree}, Dujmovi\'{c} et al.~give a result related to \cref{thm:pwnm2}, showing that every graph forbidding a tree $T$ as a minor can be represented as a subgraph of a relatively small structure.
+Fix a tree $T$ with radius $r$, order $k$, and maximum degree $\Delta$.
+Then there exist constants $w$ and $c$ (depending on $T$) such that for every $T$-minor-free graph $G$ there is a graph $H$ of pathwidth at most $w$ such that $G$ is isomorphic to a subgraph of the strong product $H \boxtimes K_c$ (which is also the lexicographic product $H[K_c]$).
+They show that $w = 2r-1$ and $c = (\Delta+r-2)(k-1)$ suffice in general, but for paths smaller values of $c$ and $w$ work, although we must have $w \ge r-1$.

+\begin{question} Can our characterizations be used to find small values of $c$ and $w$ that work for $T$-minor-free graphs where $T$ is $Y$ or one of its subtrees?
+If so, does this provide insight into values of $c$ and $w$ that will work in more general situations? \end{question}

+Our characterization of graphs without $Y$ as a subgraph or minor is sufficiently simple that it would not be too difficult to find explicit generating functions for both labeled and unlabeled graphs in this class.
+Here we just consider broad estimates of how quickly the numbers of these objects increase.
+Using the notation of \cite[p.~243]{FS09}, we write $a_n \bowtie \alpha^n$ for a sequence $(a_n)$ if $\limsup_{n \to \infty} |a_n|^{1/n} = \alpha$.

-Next, we discuss growth constants.
-The \emph{growth constant} of a family of graphs with $g_n$ labeled elements of order $n$ is defined by Bernardi, Noy, and Welsh \cite{BeNoWe10} as $\limsup_{n \to \infty} (g_n/n!)^{1/n}$.
-This is known to be finite for minor-closed classes of graphs.
+We first consider growth constants for labeled graphs.
+Bernardi, Noy, and Welsh \cite{BeNoWe10} say that a family of graphs with $g_n$ labeled elements of order $n$ has \emph{growth constant} $\gamma$ if $g_n/n! \bowtie \gamma^n$, i.e., $\limsup_{n \to \infty} (g_n/n!)^{1/n} = \gamma$.
+The growth constant is known to be finite for proper minor-closed classes of graphs.
 Bernardi, Noy, and Welsh observe that the growth constant of a minor-closed class of graphs $\G$ is the same as for the subset of $\G$ consisting of its connected elements.